islamoc/random-zahra/README.md

-The full Code of the web app will be available here in the next days ( :3 I need to clean the code)
+The full Code of the web app will be available here in the next days ( :3 I need to clean the code) Contributions are welcomed speccially to implement apiClass in other programming languages